medy17/hotaudio-downloader/README.md

 4. The process will begin.
 You can monitor the progress in the popup and on the extension icon itself.
 5. Once the capture is complete, a standard "Save As" dialog will appear, allowing you to save the `.m4a` audio file to your computer.

+## Known Issue

+- Moov box within the downloaded files are at the end.
+I am working on it but for the time being, you could run ffmpeg on the downloaded file as follows:
+`ffmpeg -i broken.m4a -c:a copy -movflags faststart fixed.m4a`.
+That should get the moov atom back to the start of the file and solve any compatibility issues with media players or metadata editing.

 ## P.S: I recommend pinning the extension to your toolbar when you're downloading to see progress for larger files.
 Unpin when you're done.
 ---